dgleaso/Stock-Binary-Classification-LSTM/README.md

 # Binary classification on stock data using an LSTM
  Uses an LSTM to predict the next days stock movement based on sequence of previous days.
-I used this project to gain expierience working with LSTM's and time series data.
+I used this project to gain experience working with LSTM's and time series data.

  ![sp500](https://github.com/dgleaso/Stock-Binary-Classification-LSTM/blob/main/images/sp500-historical.png) ![cm-train](https://github.com/dgleaso/Stock-Binary-Classification-LSTM/blob/main/images/cm_train.png)